fly-lang/fly/llvm/docs/LangRef.rst

 """"""""""

-      These intrinsics return a non-negative integer value that can be used to get the address of the most recent dynamic alloca, allocated by :ref:`alloca <i_alloca>` on the caller's stack.
-In particular, for targets where stack grows downwards, adding this offset to the native stack pointer would get the address of the most recent dynamic alloca.
-For targets where stack grows upwards, the situation is a bit more complicated, because subtracting this value from stack pointer would get the address one past the end of the most recent dynamic alloca.
+      These intrinsics return a non-negative integer value that can be used to getValue the address of the most recent dynamic alloca, allocated by :ref:`alloca <i_alloca>` on the caller's stack.
+In particular, for targets where stack grows downwards, adding this offset to the native stack pointer would getValue the address of the most recent dynamic alloca.
+For targets where stack grows upwards, the situation is a bit more complicated, because subtracting this value from stack pointer would getValue the address one past the end of the most recent dynamic alloca.

-      Although for most targets `llvm.get.dynamic.area.offset <int_get_dynamic_area_offset>`
+      Although for most targets `llvm.getValue.dynamic.area.offset <int_get_dynamic_area_offset>`
       returns just a zero, for others, such as PowerPC and PowerPC64, it returns a compile-time-known constant value.

-      The return value type of :ref:`llvm.get.dynamic.area.offset <int_get_dynamic_area_offset>` must match the target's default address space's (address space 0) pointer type.
+      The return value type of :ref:`llvm.getValue.dynamic.area.offset <int_get_dynamic_area_offset>` must match the target's default address space's (address space 0) pointer type.

 '``llvm.prefetch``' Intrinsic